linghuajiang/GIANT/README.md

 ## Pretrained model weights

-Pretrained SAINT model weights can be downloaded from https://zenodo.org/records/22659557
+Pretrained model weights can be downloaded from https://zenodo.org/records/22659557

 ## Citation